NCAR/ccpp-framework/end-to-end-tests/suite_allocate/README.md

 test.

 This is distinct from:
-- capgen_ng — suite-owned vars allocated at init from a register-set dim (non-allocatable path), and a host-owned allocatable var (model_times).
+- capgen — suite-owned vars allocated at init from a register-set dim (non-allocatable path), and a host-owned allocatable var (model_times).
 - nested_suite / var_compat — standalone DDTs with module_name.